CSAILVision/LabelMeAnnotationTool/README.md

    * image=image.jpg - LabelMe image to annotate.
    * objects=car,person,building - When popup bubble appears asking the user for the object name, the user selects one of these objects appearing as a drop-down list.
    * scribble=false - Turns off scribble mode.
+   * objlist=visible - This controls whether the object list on the right side is visible or not.
+Use "objlist=hidden" to make it hidden.
+   * actions=n - Control what actions the user is allowed to do.
+To set the desired actions, use any combination of the letters below.
+For example, to allow renaming, modify control points, and delete actions, then set "actions=rmd".
+By default, "actions=n".
+The following are possible actions:
+      * n - create and edit new polygons
+      * r - rename existing objects
+      * m - modify control points on existing objects
+      * d - delete existing objects
+      * a - allow all actions
+      * v - view polygons only (do not allow any editing)
+   * viewobj=e - Control which objects the user sees.
+Use one of the following possible options below.
+By default, "viewobj=e".
+Note that for deleted objects, these will be shown in gray and the object name in the object list will be italicized.
+      * e - view new and previously labeled objects
+      * n - view new objects only
+      * d - view new and deleted objects
+      * a - view all objects (new, existing, deleted)

+   The following are for Mechanical Turk mode:

+   * mt_sandbox=true - Use Mechanical Turk sandbox mode.
+This mode is used for debugging on Mechanical Turk.
+You may want to start with this variable set to make sure everything works.
+   * N=5 - The worker is required to label at least 5 polygons.
+Use N=inf to allow the worker to label as many as they want.
+   * mt_intro=http://yourpage.com - You may customize the instructions that the worker sees.
+By default, the following [instructions](http://labelme2.csail.mit.edu/Release3.0/annotationTools/html/mt_instructions.html) are given to the workers.
+   * mt_instructions=Place your instructions here - You may customize the one-line instructions that the worker sees at the top of the labeling task.
+By default, the instructions are: Please label as many objects as you want in this image.

 * You can create a collection of images to label by running the following on the command line: